DataDog/hiring-engineers/answers.md

 ### Collecting APM Data

 For the last portion of this exercise, I'm back on the Linux VM I created earlier.
-The Datadog agent has already been installed, so now it's just a matter of ensuring the agent is running, and APM is enabled in the datadog.yaml file.
+Since the Datadog agent has already been installed, it's now just a matter of ensuring I have the appropriate pre-requisites in place.

+I start by confirming that the Datadog agent is running and that APM is enabled in the datadog.yaml file.

-With both confirmed, I move onto installing pip, flask and ddtrace.
+I then install pip, flask and ddtrace.

-Once installed, I create my Flask app Python file (datadog_flask.py) and run the following:
+Once installed, I create my Flask app Python file (datadog_flask.py), and run the following command:

 ```
 export DD_SERVICE=flask